‘Gun Jam’ review: time to face the music

 Even in a hypothetical scenario where all of your desired songs translate into beatmaps flawlessly, the miserly selection of maps is still inevitably going to dampen your enjoyment.
 There are just four available, three of which are near-identical arenas that seem completely indistinguishable in all but aesthetics.
 These maps are wide-open featureless spaces that wear out their welcome after the first few minutes.
 The fourth, on the other hand, offers an enjoyable linear challenge that has you clearing out cramped rooms against a strict time limit.
 It’s a much-needed change of pace, but the decision to have just one map like this is, frankly, mystifying.
 The addition of two more in this style would go a long way in evening out the package.

-Perhaps most egregiously of all, however, is the fact that there is tutorial of any kind.
+Perhaps most egregiously of all, however, is the fact that there is no tutorial of any kind.
 Without access to the eleven-page guide document distributed to members of the press, I would have had no hope of understanding many of the key mechanics.
 The discovery of vital information, like the fact that certain weapons allow some notes to be held for additional score or that characters have unique health attributes, relies on a frustrating degree of trial and error.
 From the minute you launch Gun Jam, you are on your own, and there isn’t even an attempt made to explain the basics of the controls.

 Despite the strong combat, it’s safe to say that the time it would take to learn the intricacies would probably be better spent playing almost anything else given the slim scope of everything on offer here.